2001–02 Los Angeles Lakers season

 The 2001–02 Los Angeles Lakers season was the 54th season for the Los Angeles Lakers in the National Basketball Association, and their 42nd season in Los Angeles, California.
-The Lakers entered the regular season as the two-time defending NBA champions, having defeated the Philadelphia 76ers in five games in the 2001 NBA Finals, winning their thirteenth NBA championship.
+The Lakers entered the regular season as the 2-time defending NBA champions, having defeated the Philadelphia 76ers in five games in the 2001 NBA Finals, winning their 13th NBA championship.
+During the off-season, the team signed free agents, All-Star guard Mitch Richmond and Samaki Walker, and acquired Lindsey Hunter from the Milwaukee Bucks.

-Off-season

-During the off-season, the Lakers signed free agents, All-Star guard Mitch Richmond and Samaki Walker, and acquired Lindsey Hunter from the Milwaukee Bucks.
-For the season, they added new logo changed from a lighter purple to a darker purple still remained with the gold and black color; they remained in use as of 2023.